 Organ donation is a life-saving and life-transforming medical process where organs are removed from a donor and transplanted into someone who is very ill or dying from organ failure.
-It can involve the kidneys, lungs, heart, liver and pancreas.
+It can involve the kidneys, lungs, heart, liver, kidneys and pancreas.

-Tissue donation is a medical process where tissue, such as heart valves, bone tissue, skin, eye and pancreas tissue, is removed from a donor and transplanted into another person.
+Tissue donation is a medical process where tissue, such as heart valves, bone tissue, skin, ligaments, parts of the eye and pancreas tissue, is removed from a donor and transplanted into another person.

 Why do people need transplants?

 People who need an organ transplant are usually very ill or dying because an organ is failing.
 They range from babies through to older people.

 A tissue transplant is sometimes needed to save a life, but it mostly improves the recipient’s life.
 One tissue donor can transform the lives of 10 or more people.

 I don't need to donate my organs because thousands of others do

 Few people actually die in such a way that donation is possible.
 For example, less than 1 to 2 in every 100 hospital deaths are in the specific circumstances where organ donation may be possible.